 Sampling area and sample collection

 The study sites were located in the highest altitudes of the Bohemian Forest National Park, Czech Republic (49° 2′ 38″ N, 13° 37′ 2″ E), covered by an unmanaged Norway spruce (Picea abies) forest.
 The mean annual temperature was 5 °C, and the mean annual precipitation was 1000 mm.
 The understory was either missing or composed of grasses (Avenella, Calamagrostis), bilberries (Vaccinium), mosses, and ferns.
-This study used the samples of DNA and RNA collected in July 2012 and March 2013 described in the study of (Žifčáková et al., 2016).
-Briefly, samples were taken from the litter layer and the organic horizon of soil.
+This study used the samples of DNA and RNA collected in July 2012 and March 2013 previously described in the study of (Žifčáková et al., 2016).
+Briefly, samples were taken from the litter layer (L) and the organic horizon of soil (S).
 Material from each of six study sites were pooled separately for each site and horizon.
 After removal of roots, L material was cut into 0.5 cm pieces and mixed while S material was passed through a 5-mm sterile mesh and mixed.
 A total of 24 samples were collected (6 sites × two seasons × two horizons).
 Samples were immediately frozen in liquid nitrogen and stored at −80 °C until analysis.

 Extraction and analysis of environmental RNA and DNA